jwynblatt/P2-Landing-Page/README.md

 ## Instructions

 To access my landing page, clone or download the files in the repository, P2-Landing-Page.
 Then, drag the index.html file into your browser.
-Click on the different sections in the navigation bar at the top of the page, to see my work in action.
+Click on the different sections in the navigation bar at the top of the page to see my work in action.

 ## Starting-state